edarruiz/DomainDrivenDesign.SDK/README.md

 But before that, is very important you notice you should know and master **all the basic concepts** of the domain-driven design before jumping into the code.

-The next sections will give you an overview of the basic concepts without getting too much into the details.
+The next sections, I will give you an overview of the basic concepts without getting too much into the details.
+This content should be enough for you to get the things right, and have a good grasp of what the concepts of Domain-Driven Design is about.

+Enough introductions, let's dive into it!

 ### Ubiquitous Language